Some instructions for ssh, svn, and git

 Host * UseKeychain yes AddKeysToAgent yes IdentityFile ~/.ssh/id_rsa(I haven't tried this myself.)

-Typically, you want to ensure your private key (and typically your public key as well) is on the client (i.e. on the local machine) and your public key is stored in the file ~/.ssh/authorized_keys on the server (i.e. on the remote machine) you want to connect to.
+The client is the machine which you are currently logged into (sometimes called the "local" machine), while the server is the machine you are trying to access (sometimes called the "remote" machine).
+Typically, you want to ensure your private key (and typically your public key as well) is on the client and your public key is stored in the file ~/.ssh/authorized_keys on the server.
 (I always keep a copy of all public keys in a separate file in the .ssh folder in addition to putting them in the authorized_keys file.)
-In your .ssh directory on both the client and the server, everything should be chmod 600 except for public key files which can be chmod 644.
+In your .ssh directory on both the client and the server, everything should be file access mode 600 (see, e.g., the chmod man page for details) and the top level .ssh directory should have access mode 700 (the public key files can have access mode 640 or 644 but they're typically inaccessible when they're stored in the .ssh directory anyway).
+If ssh gives you an error message about unprotected private key files, this is what's going on.)

 If this happens when you try to use ssh-add

-(notice the "back ticks" in the previous command are not
+in the previous command are not "apostrophes").
+You can

 alias ssha="eval `ssh-agent -s` ssh-add ~/.ssh/id_rsa"